 Vice Chair, representing the Northeast Region.
 Three-year term expires in 2023.
-Mr. Kirkwood serves on the Audit and Compensation Committees.
-He has been a farmer/rancher for five years or more with principle enterprises of dryland wheat and a cow/calf operation.
+Mr. Kirkwood serves as a member of the Executive, Audit, and Compensation Committees.
+He has been a farmer/rancher for five years or more with principal enterprises of dryland wheat and a cow/calf operation.
 Mr. Kirkwood has a controlling interest in Kirkwood Farm and JRRD, LLC.
 He serves as the Fleming Jr. High and High School Girls' Basketball Coach.
 Mr. Kirkwood holds an A.A.S. from Northeastern Junior College.